wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 characters.

 The radiation of floral structure within Angiosperms has lead to a wide variety in both floral structures and inflorescences.
-In part this is due to change evolutionary events and in part it is do to selection pressures that arise from a particular pollination mechanism.
+In part this is due to chance evolutionary events and in part it is do to selection pressures that arise from a particular pollination mechanism.
 Sometimes the pollinators are animals that are evolving themselves, meaning the evolution of floral structure can only be understood in the context of *co-evolution*--both the plant and the animal are evolving at the same time and in response to each other.